keblu/WebSite/src/content/home/about.md

 I am currently an SNSF Postdoctoral researcher, focusing on how the news media informed (or misinformed) financial markets.
 I hold a joint doctoral degree in Finance and Business Economics from the University of Neuchâtel and Vrije Universiteit Brussel, respectively.
-My current work is mainly centered around the field of Sentometrics, which lies at the intersection of text analysis (NLP) and econometrics.
+My current work is centered around the field of Sentometrics, which lies at the intersection of text analysis (NLP) and econometrics.

 I invested myself in computer programming from a young age.
 I now mainly focus on the R statistical language, and I am a proponent of open-source software and reproducible research.
-I am the author and co-author several R packages, including the MSGARCH, NSE, and the Sentometrics package, as well as the WordPower package, which is still in very early development.
+I am the author and co-author of several R packages, including the MSGARCH, NSE, and the Sentometrics package and the WordPower package, which is still in very early development.

-When I am not doing research or side project, I indulge myself in books from a wide variety of genres, such as financial history, biography, psychology, and sci-fi.
+When I am not doing research or side project, I mostly read books from various genres, such as financial history, biography, psychology, health, and sci-fi.